daniellukasdev/pomodoro-timer/README.md

-My solution to the pomodoro timer project for Thinkful
+A pomodoro timer project for Thinkful.
+Allows for custome focus and break times.

 Deployed app here: https://pomodoro-timer-hazel.vercel.app/